lensesio/lenses-docker/README.md

-# Lenses™ for Apache Kafka
+# Lenses® for Apache Kafka

 This is the official Docker for [Lenses](http://landoop.com/kafka-lenses) that enables you to: